 Somewhere, right this very moment, an investor you know of is having more fun than you.
-He has just made a lot of money – more than you – thanks to the graphite electrode stock he owns.
-And you just missed out on it.
+He has made a lot of money – more than you – in the stock market surge of the past few months.
+And you missed out on it.

 Not just that, looking at your portfolio you realize that somewhere, something isn’t right.
 There’s one stock, or maybe more, that hasn’t done much even when other stocks you don’t own have skyrocketed.

 I know this affects you, annoys you.
 And that’s a normal emotion to have, and one you have no control over, which is also normal.
 Your lizard brain – part of the brain that is responsible for primitive survival instincts such as aggression and fear – is hardwired to behave that way.

 So, even when you own more assets and privileges than you could have imagined by this age, and are reasonably happy in your life outside stocks, you feel terrible because you missed out on a few stocks that have done wonders for other investors you know of.

 Wait, I haven’t even touched upon social media that profits not just from connecting us, but mostly from magnifying emotions we don’t want in the long run.
 Need proof?
 Remember when you were having a great day recently, someone posted on Twitter how a stock he had bought three years back had turned into a 30-bagger?